Frequency Differences between Clocks on the Earth and the Moon: Simulation method and settings

 Based on Eqs.~\eqref{eq1}--\eqref{eq3}, the fractional frequency difference between E- and L-clock is:

-Here the ratio $F/c^2=ds_L/du_L-1$.
-Modern optical clocks, with a fractional frequency uncertainty of $10^{-18}$, can detect gravity potential changes of $\sim$ 0.1 m$^2$/s$^2$, corresponding to $\sim$ 1 cm in height on Earth \cite{McGrew2018,Mueller2018,Grotti2024} and $\sim$ 6 cm on the Moon, making them vital for high-precision geodesy \cite{Mueller2018}.
-The simulated observation uncertainty is thus set to $10^{-18}$ and all effects contributing around or above this level are included (see following sections).
-E-clocks are assumed to be at six lunar laser ranging (LLR) stations: LURE, APOLLO, MLRS2, OCA, WLRS, and MLRO (\hyperref[Fig1]{Fig.~\ref{Fig1}(a)}) and L-clocks at five LLR retro-reflectors: A11, A14, A15, L17, and L21 (\hyperref[Fig1]{Fig.~\ref{Fig1}(b)}).
-Hourly observations are simulated for 2009 due to the better availability of GNSS data for determining the E-clocks' gravity potential.
+where $F_1/c=du_{\ell}/du_{e}-1$ (Sec.~\ref{sec:sp}); $F_2/c^2=(W_{e} - W_{\ell}+F)/c^2$ with $F/c^2=ds_{\ell}/du_{\ell}-1$ (Secs.~\ref{sec:grav-pot} and \ref{sec:coort}); $F_3=F_1F_2$ (Sec.~\ref{sec:sp}).
+Modern optical clocks, with a fractional frequency uncertainty of $10^{-18}$, can detect gravity potential changes of $\sim$ 0.1 m$^2$/s$^2$, corresponding to $\sim$ 1 cm in height on Earth and $\sim$ 6 cm on the Moon, making them vital for high-precision geodesy \cite{McGrew2018,Mueller2018}.
+The simulated observation uncertainty is thus set to $10^{-18}$ and the effects contributing around or above this level are included in the simulation.
+Here, $\Delta f/f_{\ell}$ is modeled up to order $c^{-3}$.
+In addition, the $c^{-4}$ contribution to $F/c^{2}$ in Eq.~\eqref{eq8} is evaluated in Appendix~\ref{appC}.
+It lies within $[-1.0,1.4]\times10^{-18}$, i.e., at the margin of the target sensitivity.
+However, a consistent extension of the full $\Delta f/f_{\ell}$ model to order $c^{-4}$ would substantially increase the complexity of the formulation and is therefore left for future work.
+As examples, we assume L-clocks at LLR retro-reflectors A11, A14, A15, L17, and L21, see Fig.~\ref{Fig1}(a), because their coordinates are well determined by LLR, and correspondingly, E-clocks at LLR stations LURE, APOLLO, MLRS2, OCA, WLRS, and MLRO, see Fig.~\ref{Fig1}(b).
+Hourly observations are simulated.
+The simulation flowchart is shown in Appendix~\ref{appA}.